-DMF_EVENT_READ Generates a kernel event for each read request on the the file.
+DMF_EVENT_READ Generates a kernel event for each read request on the file.

-DMF_EVENT_WRITE Generates a kernel event for each write request on the destroy request on the file.
+DMF_EVENT_WRITE Generates a kernel event for each write request on the file.

-DMF_EVENT_TRUNCATE Generates a kernel event for each truncate request on
+DMF_EVENT_TRUNCATE Generates a kernel event for each truncate request on the file.

-DMF_EVENT_DESTROY Generates a kernel event will be generated for each hanp Specifies a character array containing the file handle.
+DMF_EVENT_DESTROY Generates a kernel event will be generated for each destroy request on the file.